-UAAD shall make recommendations or express positions on issues to the UNL administration or to NU Central Administration only under the following conditions:
+UAAD shall make recommendations or express positions on issues to the university administration or to NU Central Administration only under the following conditions:

-The issue or policy involved affects or is relevant to the managerial/professional staff members at UNL or those eligible for UAAD membership.
+The issue or policy involved affects or is relevant to the managerial/professional staff members at the university or those eligible for UAAD membership.

 A proposed recommendation or request for a recommendation or position statement is presented to the UAAD Executive Board in writing by a UAAD committee the Executive Board itself initiates such action a University official requests an opinion or recommendation on a given topic from UAAD

 Any recommendation or statement of position pertaining to University policies or issues must be approved by the UAAD Executive Board before being submitted to the membership for a vote.
 Time for discussion of the issue by the membership must be scheduled prior to the vote of the membership on the recommendation.
 Such time may be scheduled before, during, or after a regular meeting of the Association, or a special meeting may be scheduled for this purpose.
 The vote will be in writing and sent to all members of the Association.
 The result of the memberships' vote on any recommendation or statement of position shall be forwarded to the university administration or NU Central Administration.